 \subsection{Contributions and Paper Organization}

-\subsectionspaceafter Existing approaches to modeling the non-linear hydrogen production curve are either inaccurate, resulting in sub-optimal operational decisions, or do not computationally scale well for large optimization problems.
-Some examples for large-scale problems involving electrolyzers are the operation and planning of complex power-to-x systems with further downstream chemical processes; the trading problem in multiple markets for electricity, hydrogen, and ancillary services; the operation of individual stacks of large-scale electrolyzers; and the scheduling problem under uncertainty, e.g., when the electrolyzer is part of a renewable-based hybrid power plant.
+Existing approaches to modeling the nonlinear hydrogen production curve are either inaccurate, resulting in sub-optimal operational decisions, or do not computationally scale well for large optimization problems.
+Some examples of large-scale problems involving electrolyzers are the operation and planning of complex power-to-x systems with further downstream chemical processes; the trading problem in multiple markets for electricity, hydrogen, and ancillary services; the operation of individual stacks of large-scale electrolyzers; and the scheduling problem under uncertainty, e.g., when the electrolyzer is part of a renewable-based hybrid power plant.

 This paper takes a new perspective on modeling the hydrogen production curve based on convex relaxations, ensuring both accuracy and computational scalability for large-scale problems.
-Starting from the state-of-the-art piece-wise linearization method, we derive a corresponding linear relaxation that does not require binary variables.
+Starting from the state-of-the-art piecewise linearization method, we derive a corresponding linear relaxation that does not require binary variables.
 As our main contribution, we propose a conic relaxation of a quadratic approximation of the hydrogen production curve, resulting in the so-called \textit{conic model}.
-We mathematically prove that the conic relaxation is exact for prevalent operating conditions.
-This model can be readily applied to the large-scale optimization problems mentioned above, among others.
-We numerically compare the conic model to the state-of-the-art piece-wise linearization method and its linear relaxation counterpart, and verify ex-post its well-performance in terms of solution quality, i.e., operational decisions, and reduced computational complexity.
+We mathematically define the sufficient conditions for the conic relaxation to be exact and the necessary and sufficient conditions for it to be inexact.
+We demonstrate those findings using an illustrative case study.
+The conic model can be readily applied to the large-scale optimization problems mentioned above, among others.
+We numerically compare it to the state-of-the-art piecewise linearization method and its linear relaxation counterpart, and verify ex-post its well-performance in terms of solution quality, i.e., operational decisions, and reduced computational complexity.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:prelim} introduces the system setup and the optimal scheduling problem of the hybrid power plant.
-Section~\ref{sec:model} provides an overview of the different approaches to model the non-linear hydrogen production curve, including the proposed relaxations.
-Those relaxations are exact under prevalent operating conditions, which we prove for the conic model in Section~\ref{sec:tightness}.
-Section~\ref{sec:results} compares the modeling approaches, and Section~\ref{sec:conclusion} concludes. \sectionspace
+Section~\ref{sec:model} provides an overview of the different approaches to model the nonlinear hydrogen production curve, including the proposed relaxations.
+In Section~\ref{sec:tightness}, we prove the exactness of the proposed conic relaxation.
+Section~\ref{sec:results} compares the modeling approaches, and Section~\ref{sec:conclusion} concludes.

-\section{Scheduling problem}
+\section{Scheduling Problem}